Emergency Department Access

 The purpose of this analysis is to identify if there is an association between timely and effective care measures.
 Specifically, this scenario will answer the following:

-- Do hospitals with greater wait times to be seen by a health care practitioner before being admitted to the ED, also those that have higher wait times before ED patients are admitted as an inpatient?
+- Do hospitals with greater wait times to be seen by a qualified medical professional in the ED also have higher wait times before ED patients are admitted as an inpatient?

 In addition, further analysis will be conducted to determine if these associations exist for counties or states.
 And finally, the implications of such observed associations will be revealed.